sewh/goatscrape/README.md

 ## Current Status

-goscrape is currently very alpha.
+goatscrape is currently very alpha.
 There's a lot that I still want to do with it, but for my very small scale tests it seems to work as expected.
 That said, be warned that it's probably very buggy still.

 Any contributions greatfully received :)